Learn how to make the coolest toy for kids right now, a Fidget Spinner, at home easily and without skate bearings!

 DIY Fidget Spinners without Skate Bearings

-Once complete you’ve got a handy, dandy DIY fidget spinner without any of those special order skate bearings.
-All it takes to a trip to the craft store, or if you’re particularly crafty, maybe even just a visit to your craft stash!
+Once completed, you’ve got a handy, dandy DIY fidget spinner without special-order skate bearings.
+All it takes is a trip to the craft store, or if you’re particularly crafty, maybe even just a visit to your craft stash!